After-Death Admin

 Common Mistakes to Avoid

 Even the most well-intentioned executors can make mistakes that lead to years of litigation.
-Contentious probate cases have surged by 56% recently, often due to simple administrative errors.
+Contested probate cases are not uncommon, and many disputes trace back to simple administrative errors that could have been avoided.

 The "Staple" Error